firebitsbr/Capstone/README.md

 To begin the process of installing
 Elasticsearch, add the following repository key:

-a.
+>_a.
- wget -O - http://packages.elastic.co/GPG-KEY-elasticsearch | apt-key add -
+ wget -O - http://packages.elastic.co/GPG-KEY-elasticsearch | apt-key add_

 5.
 Add the following Elasticsearch list to the key: